gore-ez-knee/gore-ez-knee.github.io/_posts/2022-03-27-elastic-install.md

 ![](/assets/img/post_images/elastic_install/snip46.png)

-There are also some prebuilt Dashboard you can use to visualize the data coming in.
+There are also some pre-built Dashboards you can use to visualize the data coming in.

 ![](/assets/img/post_images/elastic_install/snip47.png)